Neurodiversity terms and definitions

 Inclusion benefits everyone, by definition: creating inclusive environments – whether in schools, workplaces, or communities – not only supports neurodivergent individuals but also prompts innovation, creativity, and resilience for all.

-Key figures and publications in neurodiversity
+Key figures and publications in neurodiversity:

 Judy Singer (Sociologist & Advocate): Singer, an autistic sociologist, coined the term neurodiversity in 1998.
 She argued for a social model of disability, emphasising that neurological differences are part of human diversity rather than medical deficits.
 Her work laid the foundation for the movement, shifting the focus from “curing” conditions like autism to creating inclusive environments.